Digital Marketing Interview Questions

 - How often do you conduct a full SEO audit?

-- Which audit findings do you prioritize fixing first?
+- Which audit findings do you prioritise fixing first?

 - How do you conduct competitive SEO analysis?